Community Environmental Conservation Promoter

 • Bachelor of Science/Associate degree in Forestry, Watershed Management, Natural Resources, Environmental Science, Ecology, or other related fields

-• 3 months experience working in environmental science, environmental education or related field
+• 3 months experience working in environmental science, environmental education, or related fields

-• Experience leading non-formal environmental education activities, co-planning/co-teaching with teachers/ school personnel, working with youth groups, organizing or initiating environmental awareness activities (e.g. RRR campaigns)
+• Experience leading non-formal environmental education activities, co-planning/co-teaching with teachers/ school personnel, working with youth groups, organizing, or initiating environmental awareness activities (e.g., Reduce, Reuse, Recycle campaigns)

-• Working experience in one or more of the following: climate change/renewable energy, biology, marine biology, natural resources management, reforestation, organic gardening, waste management, agro-ecology
+• Experience working in one or more of the following: climate change/renewable energy, biology, marine biology, natural resources management, reforestation, organic gardening, waste management, agro-ecology

-• Basic teaching experience facilitating activities outside of the classroom setting
+• Experience teaching or facilitating activities outside of a school or classroom setting (camp, club, etc.)

 • Experience with public speaking or facilitating classes/workshops/presentations